BIOGRAPHY: LARRY A. THOMPSON

 Thompson was Knighted in Rome, Italy on May 20, 2017.
 Grand Prior, Prince Lorenzo de' Medici, sponsored Thompson, an American of Italian Heritage, into the prestigious Ordine di San Martino del Monte delle Beatitudini (the Order of Saint Martin of Mount of the Beatitudes) as a Patron of the Arts and Protector of the Most Needy and presided at the Investiture Mass of Knighthood at the Chiesa di San Silvestro al Quirinale (Church of San Silvestro at Quirinal Hill).
 See the Investiture Video.
 Click on the following icon to view the Official Announcement and Program:

 Thompson and his team of managers have guided the careers of over 200 artists including, among others, William Shatner, Drew Barrymore, Mariska Hargitay, Jason Bateman, David Hasselhoff, Scott Hamilton, Cindy Crawford, Joan Rivers, Shannen Doherty, Linda Evans, Cicely Tyson, Barry White, Tatum O'Neal, Donna Mills, Linda Blair, Bruce Boxleitner, Justine Bateman, Alan Thicke, Donna Dixon, William Devane, Richard Pryor, Tori Spelling, Robert Blake, Scott Baio, David Hunt, Melissa Rivers, Merle Haggard, Iman, Steve Guttenberg, Sally Kellerman, Delta Burke, and Sonny & Cher.
-Thompson currently manages, among others, the careers of William Shatner, whom he has represented for the past 38 years, Cicely Tyson, Prince Lorenzo de' Medici, and Taylor Ann Thompson.
+Thompson currently manages, among others, the careers of William Shatner, whom he has represented for the past 41 years, Donna Mills, Taylor Ann Thompson, and Prince Lorenzo de' Medici.

 As a motivational lecturer and author, Thompson's bestselling self-help book, Shine: A Powerful 4-Step Plan For Becoming A Star In Anything You Do (McGraw Hill – March 1, 2006/Paperback – November 8, 2004/Hardcover) serves as the catalyst for Project Rise and Shine, (www.ProjectRiseandShine.com), an organization he founded whereby successful stars, who serve as role models to so many fans, can use their power of celebrity to uplift and motivate others to become stars in their own lives.
 This living community provides daily personal guidance and original inspiring programming through a dynamic online networking environment, a series of motivational workshops, and personal affirmative stories directly from celebrities themselves.
-Thompson is presently preparing his next book, Life's Red Carpet.
+Thompson is presently preparing his next book, Hollywood Is Gone With The Wind.

 Thompson, a former co-owner of New World Pictures, is not only a premier Motion Picture and Television producer but also one of the industry's most knowledgeable and experienced financiers and packagers of film and television projects.
 Thompson's diversified background has made him and the Larry A. Thompson Organization one of the most hallmark names in the show business community.